 Manufactured Home Estates (MHEs) are becoming an increasingly popular housing choice for Clarence Valley residents.
 In August 2023, there were four MHEs in the LGA, providing 520 dwellings.
 A further three estates with a total of 525 dwellings have been approved since 2021, of which two are under construction.
-At the time of writing this Strategy, another development application involving an MHE with 216 dwellings is under assessment.
-Five of these seven estates are located in Yamba.
+Of these seven MHEs, five are located in Yamba.
+At the time of writing this LHS, Council is assessing a DA for an additional 216-dwelling MHE.